justincbagley/blog/content/post/2018-03-10-ddocent-install-successes-failures-on-linux-supercomputers.md

 ```

 For more on Samtools, read [here](http://biobits.org/samtools_primer.html). **I had this issue in my regular environment (above) and the virtual environment I set up for dDocent during the install.** The abbreviated solution given in the user group thread I linked to above is that you simply need to fix your conda configuration, uninstall bzip2 and dDocent, and then reinstall dDocent.
 However, there are two problems with this:

 **

-**
 1. my Samtools version is wayyyy more recent than 1.3.0** (think 1.7+, in my regular environment and my dDocent virtual environment),
+2. the proposed uninstall-reinstall procedure for the dDocent virtual environment did not work for me, and may not work for other users either!
 **
-  2. the proposed uninstall-reinstall procedure for the dDocent virtual environment did not work for me, and may not work for other users either!**

-**

-<blockquote>So what did I do?
-What solves the problem here?
+>_"So what did I do?
+What solves the problem here?"_
 >
-> </blockquote>